v-gb/ortografe/README.md

     Instead of the default spelling change, the tool can also create dictionaries for other customized spelling changes, and use those when converting documents.
-These dictionnaries can also be plugged into the browser extension above, for interactive use.
+These dictionaries can also be plugged into the browser extension above, for interactive use.

 - [data](data/) for this work (it is surprisingly difficult to find structured data)